CaptainBoulbi/mineur/README.md

 - b : switch to beginner difficulty
 - i : switch to intermediate difficulty
 - e : switch to expert difficulty
-- s : take a screenshot (not working everywhere, not sure why)
+- s : take a screenshot

 # building